radi0sus/xyzalign/README.md

 - A perfect alignment of atoms of 'real world' molecules to the three axes of a cartesian coordinate system is probably impossible.
 The script tries to align the atoms as close as possible to the axes.
 - To makes calculations easier, the origin is always at 0,0,0.
 To transfer the coordinates back to the starting origin, use the `-v` option, note the original origin and translate the coordinates back with the `-t` option.
 - If counting of atoms should start at zero, comment the line `xyz_df.index +=1` in the script.
 - The selected atoms are preferably placed along the positive xyz-axes.
 However, this is not always possible.
-Depending on the molecule geometry, the atoms are then sometimes also located on negative axes.
+Depending on the molecular geometry, the atoms are then sometimes also located on negative axes.